-Figure 4 shows the eco-innovation input values of EU Member States for 2021-2022 across three groups of countries: leaders, performers, and catching-up countries.
+Figure 4 shows the eco-innovation input values of EU member states for 2021-2022 across three groups of countries: leaders, performers, and catching-up countries.
 In terms of eco-innovation inputs, all eco-innovation leaders perform admirably.
 Germany (159.83), Finland (155.07), France (149.54), and Denmark (145.35) have achieved especially good eco-innovation input scores.
-In the category of average EU performers, Greece, Slovenia, and the Czech Republic have achieved the highest scores according to the eco-innovation inputs.
-Cyprus (14.96) had the lowest score according to the eco-innovation inputs.
+In the category of average EU performers, Greece, Slovenia and the Czech Republic have achieved the highest scores according to the eco-innovation inputs.
+Cyprus (14.96) had the lowest score according to the same criterion.

-The eco-innovation activity scores of EU nations are shown in Figure 5.
-Estonia (243.26) and the Czech Republic (233.73) have achieved very impressive eco-innovation activity scores in the category of average EU performers (red line).
-In the category of eco-innovation leaders group (blue line), Finland (170.17) and Sweden (163.53) have achieved the highest scores according to eco-innovation activities.
-When it comes to eco-innovation activity scores, Poland, Malta, and

-Belgium have the lowest relative scores among the nations that are catching up with eco-innovation, while the other nations in the group score reasonably well.
+The eco-innovation activity scores of EU nations are presented in Figure 5.
+Estonia (243.26) and the Czech Republic (233.73) have achieved very impressive scores in the category of average EU performers (red line).
+In the category of eco-innovation leaders (blue line), Finland (170.17) and Sweden (163.53) have achieved the highest scores according to eco-innovation activities.
+When it comes to eco-innovation activity scores, Poland, Malta, and Belgium have the lowest relative scores among the nations catching up with eco-innovation, while the other nations in the group score reasonably well.